Neonatal Hypoglycaemia

 Guidelines

-BAPM recommends that ward based blood gas analysers can provide accurate and rapid measurement of neonatal blood glucose concentration.
+BAPM recommends that ward-based blood gas analysers can provide accurate and rapid measurement of neonatal blood glucose concentration.

 IV glucose is indicated if: